andresoliva/Grove-Wio-E5/README.md

 #### Notes:
   &emsp; -Tested with Arduino 1.8.x IDE. \
   &emsp; -Example fully works with LoRa Gateways \
+#### Advance example:
-If you are interested in a more advanced application, an advance version will be released in the following weeks in another repository
+If you are interested in a more advanced application or use of this module, an advanced example version will be released in the following weeks in another repository